-We seek to protect our confidential information by entering into confidentiality agreements with employees, collaborators and consultants.
-Nevertheless, employees, collaborators or consultants may still disclose or misuse our confidential information, and we may not be able to meaningfully protect our trade secrets.
+We seek to protect our confidential information by entering into confidentiality agreements with employees, collaborators, consultants and potential investors.
+Nevertheless, employees, collaborators, consultants or potential investors may still disclose or misuse our confidential information, and we may not be able to meaningfully protect our trade secrets.
 In addition, others may independently develop substantially equivalent information or techniques or otherwise gain access to our trade secrets.
 Disclosure or misuse of our confidential information would harm our competitive position and could cause our revenues and operating results to decline.